NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 GUI
 ---

-The GUI provides a convenient way to run most common operations from the gaitutils API.
-It also provides an interface for loading and plotting gait trials, usually used for review purposes.

 The GUI is currently written for PyQt5.
 With very minor modifications, it should also work with PySide2 and PyQt6.

 Threads are used to keep the GUI responsive during long running operations.
-The function ``gui/_gaitmenu/run_in_thread()`` is used to run a long-running operation in a worker thread.
-It's recommended for any operation that is expected to take longer than a second or two.
+The method :meth:`gaitutils.gui._gaitmenu.Gaitmenu._run_in_thread` is used to run a long-running operation in a worker thread.
+It's recommended to use this for any operation that is expected to take longer than a second or two.
 The point is not for the user to be able to run several operations in parallel, but just to keep the GUI (e.g. the progress meter and the cancel button) responsive.
-In fact, by default ``run_in_thread()`` disables the elements of the main UI window, so that the user cannot start multiple operations at the same time. ``run_in_thread()`` also handles any exceptions raised during the operation and reports them via a GUI window, without terminating the program.
+In fact, by default ``_run_in_thread()`` disables the elements of the main UI window, so that the user cannot start multiple operations at the same time. ``_run_in_thread()`` also handles any exceptions raised during the operation and reports them via a GUI window, without terminating the program.

 Long-running Vicon Nexus operations (typically Nexus pipelines) require special care.
 Seemingly, it should be enough to run the operation in a worker thread, as